Last update: 01/22/2022

-Yes, you can travel to Colombia right now as long as you are not coming from Brazil or the UK.
+Yes, you can travel to Colombia right now as long as you are not coming from Brazil or the India.

-Yes, travelers from Brazil or the UK cannot currently enter Colombia.
+Yes, travelers from Brazil or India cannot currently enter Colombia.

-Yes, you must have proof of a negative PCR test result within 96 hours of your departure to travel to Colombia.
+No, you do not need proof of a negative PCR test to travel to Colombia.

 Yes, certain cities have implemented their own curfew rules, so be sure to check the rules for the cities you are traveling to.